 In the center in the rear of the picture is Carol Marquis, who is the donor of the books and materials for the Crown Program.
 To the left of her is Elizabeth Kolb who brings all the goodies and serves them to a jubilant group of children following a time of voting for the Crown book they liked best.

 Over half of our children participated in our Book Swap last year.
 About 80 books were spread out for the children to take their pick.
 This year children will bring their gently used books in March and will receive one Book Buck for paper-backs and two Book Bucks for hardbacks.
 These they will use to purchase books that others bring in.
 That will happen on Wednesday of that week..

-The library at Seguin Christian Academy serves the children and staff of the school, grades 4K-10.
+The library at Seguin Christian Academy serves the children and staff of the school, grades K-6.
 Over 4,000 titles of books and audio-visuals are available.
-Children in grades 4K-7 receive special library skills instruction each week.
-Children in grades 4K-10 may come to the library to check out books any time it is open.
-Children use the Reading Counts Program in which they read books, take tests over those books and are rewarded.
+Children in grades K-6 receive special library skills instruction each week.
+They may come to the library to check out books any time it is open.
+Children use the Reading Counts Program in which they read books, take tests over those books, and are rewarded.
 Reading Counts books have a silver strip on the spine along with a number showing the number of points the student receives when he or she passes the test.

 Every week volunteers read to and teach children from K-6.
 Here Mrs. Raye is teaching first graders the Table of Contents.
 In addition she reads to them from our library.
 The children also have time during the week to come to the library to check out books.
 We are very fortunate to have volunteers who are retired school teachers teaching library skills.